-IICP prides itself on providing a centre of academic and professional excellence in counselling and psychotherapy education and practice.
-IICP is an engaging, dynamic and supportive institute to study in.
+IICP College provides a centre of academic and professional excellence in counselling and psychotherapy education.
+It is an engaging, dynamic and supportive college in which to study.
 IICP prides itself on its ethos of student support, ensuring that learners are guided and supported through the programme.
-The Professional programmes, from certificate to masters, reflect the core ethos.
+The professional programmes, from certificate to masters, reflect the core ethos.
 Each stage of the programme offers training based on models of psychotherapy that promote respect, personal responsibility, understanding and flexibility.
 Carl Rogers’ model of Person Centred Counselling (in which respect for the client is paramount) and Dr William Glasser’s empowerment model of Choice Theory are integrated with Multicultural Counselling, which recognises the diversity that exists between social and economic groups as well as between ethnic groups.

-Our Certificate Programme is the perfect entry point for those considering a career in counselling and psychotherapy as there is an excellent mix of theory, skills and personal development and the teaching staff are all therapy practitioners, so they put the training into a real world context.
+Our Certificate Programme is the perfect entry point for those considering a career in counselling and psychotherapy, as there is an excellent mix of theory, skills and personal development.
+Faculty are all therapy practitioners, so they put the training into a real-world context.

 IICP has dual validation: professional recognition from IACP, the largest professional counselling and psychotherapy body in Ireland; and academic validation from QQI.
 IICP are also proud to be a member of HECA (Higher Education Colleges Association).
 HECA is the recognised voice of independent higher level education in Ireland.
 HECA’s main focus is on representing the independent third level sector by ensuring the highest standards of quality amongst its members.